 In the fall of 2016, the Illinois Legislature passed and the Governor signed a new statute that completely changes the way child support is calculated in Illinois.
 The new law took effect on July 1, 2017.

 The law eliminates the former percentages and creates what is called the income shares approach.
 The statute provides reasoning “to calculate child support based upon the parent’s combined adjusted net income estimated to have been allocated to the child if the parents and children were living in an intact household.”

-The Illinois Department of Health Care and Family Services established child support guidelines, which include worksheets for calculating the child support and a table to show the percentage of the combined net income “the parents living in the same household in this State ordinarily spend on their children.”
+The Illinois Department of Health Care and Family Services established child support guidelines, which include worksheets for calculating the child support and a table (also known as a “schedule”) to show the percentage of the combined net income “the parents living in the same household in this State ordinarily spend on their children.”

-Let’s say the both spouses each contribute $5000 of that combined income, or 50%.
-Without extenuating circumstances, each spouse would be responsible for half of the basic child support obligation.
+In this example, we will consider a household with a combined net income of $10,000, where both spouses contribute $5,000 to the combined net income, or 50%.
+Absent extenuating circumstances, each spouse would be responsible for half of the basic child support obligation from the Illinois schedule.

-However, if spouse 1 contributes $6000, and spouse 2 contributes $4000, spouse 1 would most likely be responsible for 60% of the basic child support obligation, while spouse 2 would be responsible for 40%.
+However, if Spouse A contributes $6,000, and Spouse B contributes $4,000, Spouse A would most likely be responsible for 60% of the basic child support obligation from the schedule, while Spouse B would be responsible for 40%.